While you might be more familiar with the badges that go on sashes and vests, badging has a newish contemporary in education: the digital badge.

 What exactly are digital badges?
 Think of them as pins on that literal scouting sash, only they apply across all disciplines and they exist in the online space.
 They're digital symbols of competency in a skill, qualification, or interest.

 Students can earn digital badges in a variety of learning spaces like traditional classrooms, online programs, after-school and summer programs, places of employment, and higher education.
 Once a student earns a digital badge it stays with them for life.
-The digital image available to share on websites, blogs, job and college applications, and resumes.
+The digital image is available to share on websites, blogs, job and college applications, and resumes.

 A Brief History